Avarnsir/Avarnsir/README.md

 I'm a MSc Physics student transitioning into data science and analytics.
 I leverage my strong analytical and programming skills to solve complex scientific and business problems with data.

-🌱 Currently learning Python, SQL, and machine learning
+🌱 Currently learning SQL, and machine learning
 🔭 Working on projects involving data analysis, visualization, and automation
 🤝 Open to collaborate on data science and astronomy-related projects